yassinetb/yassinetb.github.io/_posts/2024-05-20-3-months-into-my-phd.md

 It is undeniably a privilege to evolve in environments where this is the norm, but it comes with a price: the burden of choice, and the challenge of focused attention.

 The more ideas are around you and the more people are around you, the more difficult it becomes to focus your attention and have a clear sense of direction — especially for the curious and playful spirits — which I’m lucky to be.
-But I remember the famous Steve Jobs quote from his Stanford commencement address: “you can’t connect the dots looking forward; you can only connect them looking backward” — trying to build your own direction while doing research is, I think, rather unrealistic: the story will emerge by itself towards the end — provided you consistently do *due diligence*.
+But I remember the famous Steve Jobs quote from his Stanford commencement address: “you can’t connect the dots looking forward; you can only connect them looking backward” <d-footnote>A friend pointed to me that this might have been inspired by Kierkegaard's famous quote "Life can only be understood backwards; but it must be lived forwards."</d-footnote>— trying to build your own direction while doing research is, I think, rather unrealistic: the story will emerge by itself towards the end — provided you consistently do *due diligence*.
 The trick is indeed in the last part: doing one's due diligence.

 ### Due Dilligence